varsub/working-with-fasta-files/README.md

     5. Records all nucleotide frequencies, mutation counts, and ratios in a single text file: `FrequencyData.txt`.

+This script was written for a sample input file, `lab4_termite.fasta`.

 Before using this Python script, it is important to set the working directory to the folder containing your FASTA file.
 This can be done by clicking Run -> Edit Configurations and manually selecting a new working directory